lstech-solutions/bsl2025.hashpass.tech/docs/environment-variables.md

 NODEMAILER_FROM=no-reply@hashpass.tech   # Email address to send from

 # Optional variables
-NODEMAILER_FROM_CONTACT=support@hashpass.tech  # Support email address shown in email footers
+NODEMAILER_FROM_SUPPORT=support@hashpass.tech  # Support email address shown in email footers
                                                # Defaults to support@hashpass.tech if not set
 ```

 ### Email Footer Configuration

-The `NODEMAILER_FROM_CONTACT` variable is used to display the support email address in all email footers across all languages.
+The `NODEMAILER_FROM_SUPPORT` variable is used to display the support email address in all email footers across all languages.
 This allows you to:

 - Change the support email in one place (the environment variable)
 - Keep translations clean without hardcoded email addresses
 - Easily switch between different support emails for different environments

-If `NODEMAILER_FROM_CONTACT` is not set, the system will default to `support@hashpass.tech`.
+If `NODEMAILER_FROM_SUPPORT` is not set, the system will default to `support@hashpass.tech`.

 ## AWS Configuration (if using S3 for email assets)